TobikoData/sqlmesh/docs/guides/models.md

 To edit an existing model:

 1. Open the model file you wish to edit in your preferred editor and make a change.
 2. To preview an example of what your change looks like without actually creating a table, use the `sqlmesh evaluate` command.
-Refer to [evaluating a model](#evaluating-a-model).
+Refer to [evaluating a model](#evaluating-a-model) below.
 3. To materialize this change, use the `sqlmesh plan` command.
-Refer to [previewing changes using the `plan` command](#previewing-changes-using-the-plan-command).
+Refer to [previewing changes using the `plan` command](#previewing-changes-using-the-plan-command) below.

 ### Evaluating a model